12 School Lunch Ideas That Are Absolutely Genius

 School lunches don’t all have to be cold sandwiches!
 You can pack everything from warm chicken nuggets to mac & cheese, to soups or even last night’s dinner using these helpful insulated food containers.
 This way, your kiddo can still enjoy a hot meal without having to worry about finding a way to reheat it at school.

 If your kiddo is a little older and likes taking hot or cold drinks with them to classes (or you like having your own coffee within reach while driving them to school 😆), we also have a roundup of the best insulated mugs for those mornings when everyone is on the go!

 10. Invest in some reusable wraps.

 Our Hip team is crazy for these reusable beeswax wraps!
-If you find yourself using a lot of single-use plastic wraps or containers to store your lunch snacks, these bees wraps are a frugal, reusable, and eco-friendly alternative!
+If you find yourself using a lot of single-use plastic wraps or containers to store your lunch snacks, these wraps are a frugal, reusable, and eco-friendly alternative!
 Plus, they’re antimicrobial and great at keeping your fruits & veggies fresh. 🙌 Read our full review here.

 11. Use cookie cutters to make eating fruits & veggies fun!

 This tip is best for younger kids and picky eaters who seem hooked on one or two lunchbox staples.
 Kids seem to think that everything tastes better when it’s made into a fun shape.
 And I’m an adult, but I’ve gotta agree with them there. 🤣 There’s nothing wrong with appreciating a little festive surprise when you open your lunch box!

 Use cookie cutters to make your fruits and veggies into stars, dinosaurs, or any neat shape you want!
 It’s a fun way to fit some fruits and veggies into their lunch boxes, and they’ll actually look forward to eating them. 🙌